fiberplane/create-honc-app/templates/base-openapi/README.md

 Learn more about the HONC stack on the [website](https://honc.dev) or the main [repo](https://github.com/fiberplane/create-honc-app).

+> There is also an [Awesome HONC collection](https://github.com/fiberplane/awesome-honc) with further guides, use cases and examples.

 This template uses a Neon database and [a version of Hono](https://hono.dev/examples/zod-openapi) that can generate an OpenAPI spec from your code.
 The OpenAPI spec is served from the route `/openapi.json`.
 To explore your API interactively, run `npm run dev` and go to `http://localhost:8787/fp`.

 ### Getting started